Part of a series on execution-layer efficiency in multi-step AI systems.

 Now imagine a workflow where:

-• Subsequent steps build on that execution state
+- Subsequent steps build on prior execution work

 Nothing about agent logic changes.
 Nothing about outputs changes.